iza-institute-of-labor-economics/gettsim/docs/geps/gep-00.rst

 -------------------

 GEPs are UTF-8 encoded text files using the reStructuredText_ format.
-Please see the :ref:`gep-template` file and the reStructuredTextPrimer_ for more information.
+Please see the :ref:`gep-x` file and the reStructuredTextPrimer_ for more information.
 We use Sphinx_ to convert GEPs to HTML for viewing on the web [2]_.